-2.14.1 COMPLIANCE DEPARTMENT ORGANIZATION
+2.21.1 COMPLIANCE DEPARTMENT ORGANIZATION

 The Compliance Department of Allfunds Bank, S.A.U. is divided into two separate units both under the direction of the Global Head of Compliance.
 One of the units is specialized in Compliance matters (the Regulatory Compliance Unit) and the other is specialized in Anti-Money Laundering and Countering Financing of Terrorism matters (AML/TF Unit).

-At the end of 2018, the Regulatory Compliance Unit is composed by 4 full-time employees in Spain and the AML/TF Unit by 5 full-time employees in Spain and 1 full-time subcontracted.
+The Compliance Department was formed by 17 professionals at the end of 2019, fifteen employees and two contractors.
+The Regulatory Compliance Unit was composed by 4 full-time employees and the AML/CTF Unit by 5 full-time employees in Spain.
 Furthermore, there was 2 full-time employees in the Milan Branch and another one in Singapore Branch.
-In the London Branch the compliance function is outsourced on an external consultant.
-In the subsidiary in Luxembourg, Allfunds Bank International, there is 1 full-time employee as compliance officer and a compliance officer has been hired for the Swiss subsidiary who has joined the Company in January 2019.
+In the subsidiary in Luxembourg, Allfunds Bank International, there was 1 full-time employee as compliance officer and another full-time employee in the Zurich office.
+In the London Branch the department continued with a senior consultant as Compliance officer.
+In the new Allfunds Sweden office, the mandatory AML/CFT appointed officer and the compliance officer were covered by a senior consultant as a contractor.